-We proudly present volume seven of JazzCD.no.
-This compilation gives a good picture of the Norwegian jazz scene today, ranging from mainstream to more modern forms, including what has come to be known as the Nordic sound.
-JazzCD.no – 7th set shows the variety, the versatility and the quality of jazz in Norway as of today.
+We proudly present volume eight of JazzCD.no.
+This compilation gives a good picture of the Norwegian jazz scene today, ranging from mainstream to more modern forms, and shows the variety, the versatility and the quality of jazz in Norway as of today.

 These CDs are produced by Norsk Jazzforum in close cooperation with The Norwegian Ministry of Foreign Affairs and Music Norway.

-Liner notes JazzCD.no 7th set by Josef Woodward, music journalist:
+Liner notes JazzCD.no 8th set by author Ashely Kahn:

 How vibrant and varying are the colors and shades?
 What’s the emotional range—how soothing and sincere, challenging and surprising does it go?
 Is it familiar or is it strange?
 Is it strange and is it startling?
 Does it leave me smiling?

 I like smiling.
 In my line of work, smiles usually mean I am finding that the music continues to grow and change and fulfill its promise to me: “I will always be here.
 I will always be changing and the story I tell you will never end.
 All you have to do is keep listening.”

 It’s a promise music makes to everyone.
 But sometimes—too often—we decide to stop listening.
 We approach adulthood and a silly notion filters into our heads that we’ve somehow reached our limit.
 “That’s enough,” we tell ourselves.
 “There’s no more room for new music.”
 We get the feeling we need to remove something old—something we know and love, in order to make room for what’s new.
 “Of course,” we assure ourselves, “That is not happening.”